usnistgov/FIPS201/_FIPS201/system.md

 The relying system depends on an authorization data component that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
 An example of this is an Access Control List (ACL) associated with a file on a computer system.

+The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who is seeking access to a physical or logical resource.
+Although this Standard does not provide technical specifications for this subsystem, various mechanisms for identification and authentication are defined in [Section 6](authentication.md#s-6) for PIV Cards and in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157) for derived PIV credentials to provide consistent and secure means for performing the authentication function preceding an access control decision.

 The physical and logical access control system grants or denies access to a particular resource and includes an identification and authentication (I&A) component as well as an authorization component.